fabiopk/doc-generator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Simple project for generating docx documents with varibles passed through a React form.
+Simple project for generating docx documents with varibles passed through a React form.<br>
 Uses `docxtemplater` for generating the files and `semantic-ui` for styling

 [Live demo for creating a from a react form](https://doc-generator-c9b96.web.app)